Grand'Anse Health & Development Association

 We know the communities where we work and have developed relationships and trust with other organizations, the Haitian Ministry of Health, and people living in the area.
 This means we can accomplish our work efficiently, effectively, and humanely.
 We have selected a rural bridge as our logo to represent connecting people, cultures, skills, education and the present with the future.

 We strongly believe that engaging in this work is beneficial not only for the recipients of the assistance — those who need a new roof, a medical procedure, or a meal — but is equally beneficial for the donor, be it a physician’s time, a nurse’s skill, a translator’s kind words, or a donation from afar.

 GAHDA USA: A registered 501c3 US nonprofit organization.

 Judy Lewis is an emeritus professor at the University of Connecticut.
 She has worked on many public health programs and supervised student research to improve health care in Jérémie since 1987.

 Judy has extensive research, training and program development experience in the United States and over 50 countries.
 She is committed to women’s health and improving breast cancer screening and treatment.

 Carl Hart, an attorney, is a consultant in the healthcare industry, providing services for major U.S. pharmaceutical manufacturers.
 He has also created content in the health outcomes field across multiple platforms.

-Carl has volunteered in Jérémie for more than a dozen years and is a key member of the founding team that created GAHDA.
+Carl has volunteered in Jérémie for almost fifteen years and is a key member of the founding team that created GAHDA.
 He has served on the board of a major provider of community health in the Grand’Anse.
 Carl shares his expertise in content, computer systems, web design, and fundraising for Haitian organizations.

 Katherine Kaplan MPH